Exoxfanel/mobileappsprivacy/HalalCheck: Food Scanner_Privacy_Policy.md

 - **Storage Access:** Only for temporary processing and user preferences

 ### How to Exercise Your Rights
-Contact us at privacy@[yourdomain].com to:
+Contact us at solostudioapps@outlook.com to:
 - Request data deletion or modification
-- Export your personal data
 - Report privacy concerns
 - Ask questions about our practices